 Review admins can select the answer template they wish to use as they add opinion scale questions to their question templates.

-- Go to the 'Template configuration' page and either create a new question template, or click on the name of question template you want to edit in the 'Question templates' section.
-You can read more about each of these processes in our "Create, edit, or delete a question template" Help Center article.
+- Go to the 'Template configuration' page and either create a new question template, or open the question template you want to edit from the 'Question templates' section.
+Please note that you cannot edit default or in-use question templates.

 If you're creating a new question, click Add new question.

 - From the question editing screen, click Show advanced options.

 - Under 'Select an answer template,' choose the name of the template you want to apply to the question.

 - How to create a Best-Self Review® cycle